bjloe/March_Madness/README.md

 Ken Massey has rated sports teams for a long time, and he produces ratings for teams in a wide variety sports at many levels of competition.
 This data gives us a starting point in part because it lists all Division 1 teams for men and women as well as giving an objective measure of team strength.
 In one notebook we use the rating as a way ranking teams.
 In the other notebook we use the ratings directly.

+Note: There is more data at [this Kaggle site](https://www.kaggle.com/andrewsundberg/college-basketball-dataset) and [this one too](https://www.kaggle.com/c/ncaam-march-mania-2021).

 ## Statistics